 If you are drinking and not trying to put on weight or are trying to burn fat?

 The followers of Keto diets are going to disagree with me, but I’d say cut back on fats BEFORE you decide to reduce carbs.

-Your body is still slightly less efficient at storing carbs as body fat as it is at storing fats as body fat (a topic for another blog post).
+Your body is still much less efficient at storing carbs as body fat as it is at storing fats as body fat.

 Lean protein sources like chicken breasts are your friend if you are trying to get lean while enjoying drinks.